 Vintage looking farmhouse signs are “the thing” these days.
 You can find them anywhere, even Walmart.
 They are so popular many companies are creating easy image transfers so anyone can make their own sign.
 I decided to create my own and show y’all how easy it is to create your own too!
 Here goes my Iron Orchid Designs easy image transfer to Wood Tutorial.

-I know most people think, if I can buy a similar vintage farmhouse sign, why would I create one?
+I know most people think, if I can buy a similar vintage farmhouse sign somewhere like Walmart, why would I create one?

 Maybe you have a certain size sign you want and you can’t find one to purchase anywhere.
 Or maybe you’re reading this post because you realize how simple it can be to create your own.
 So here we go.

-Tutorial for an Iron Orchid Designs Image Transfer sign:
+Tutorial for an Iron Orchid Designs Image Transfer to wood:

 - Purchase wood.
 In my case, I cut an old piece of plywood I already had on hand.